MelindaZhang2020/CI-MS4-Kumite-Dojo/testing.md

 - The logo and name immediately spell out the purpose and the tone of the site, it's a Karate club.

-- The hero images slides with its headlines and links further demonstrate what the club has to offer.
+- The hero image slides with its headlines and links further demonstrate what the club has to offer.

 - The banner under the navbar tells the user there are classes and delivery involed, therefore there must be a shop.

-- As the user scrolling down, it confirms that there is a shop by seeing the featured products section.
+- As the user scrolls down, it confirms that there is a shop by seeing the featured products section.

-**Know the background of the dojo, and who the instrucor is**
+**Know the background of the dojo, and who the instructor is**

-- As the user keep browsing, they can see the about section, there are informations about the dojo and instructors.
+- As the user keeps browsing, they can see the about section, there is information about the dojo and instructors.

-**Findout what kind classes are avaliable and class schedule**
+**Find out what kind of classes are avaliable and class schedule**

-- The classes page contains classes and timetable information and a brife description of the classes.
+- The classes page contains classes and timetable information and a brief description of the classes.

 **Easily Browse through the cost of membership**